Helmingham, St Mary's Church

 The chancel was restored in classical style in the mid-18th century by Lyonel Tollemache, the 4th Earl of Dysart.
 In the 1840s Anthony Salvin was asked to draw up plans for further restoration in 1840, but it was not until 1860 that the chancel roof was rebuilt by the 1st Lord Tollemache.
 Look for a medieval scratch dial on the south-east chancel buttress.

-The highlight of a visit to St Mary are the magnificent tombs to generations of the Tollemache family.
+The highlight of a visit to St Mary is the magnificent tombs to generations of the Tollemache family.
 The most imposing of these was erected in 1615 in memory of the 1st Baronet, who died in 1550.
-The monument also commemorates 3 further generations of the Tollemache family, all named Lionel, who died in 1553, 1575, and 1605.
-Each Lionel Tollemache is reepresented by a kneeling figure set into a niche, with the eldest Lionel at the top and the three younger ones in a row beneath.
+The monument also commemorates three further generations of the Tollemache family, all named Lionel, who died in 1553, 1575, and 1605.
+Each Lionel Tollemache is represented by a kneeling figure set into a niche, with the eldest Lionel at the top and the three younger ones in a row beneath.